JacquesCarette/Drasil/code/Drasil.md

   Really deserves a full write up.
   Sits 'on top' of all the important data-structures, and 'below' most of the actual chunks.
+  (TODO: actually define the meaning of each of them)

 - **Sentence/EmbedSymbol**: defines 'ch' to embed a chunk with a symbol into a sentence.
 Defined here because HasSymbol is in Classes rather than Classes/Core.